Evidence Informed Health Care

 - Module 1: Science, Research Methodology and Evidence-Based Medicine

 - Module 5: Summarising a Critical Review of the Research Literature

 This course is only available to students enrolled in the Bachelor of Midwifery program.

 Successful completion of all first year Bachelor Midwifery or Bachelor of Nursing courses.

-Participation: Preparation for and participation in tutorials
+Participation: 80% preparation and participation in tutorials

 * This assessment has a compulsory requirement.